i582/wallet-engine/WASM.md

 Browser storage can be cleared or evicted.
 Keep a recovery path for the user.
 Do not automatically create a new transfer after `submissionUnknown`.

-## Streaming
+## Chain streaming

-The WebAssembly API does not contain streaming methods.
-The TypeScript application owns its stream connection and reconnect policy.
+`WalletClient` does not contain chain streaming methods.
+The TypeScript application owns its chain stream and reconnect policy. `TonConnectWallet` separately owns its TON Connect bridge stream.

 ## Browser lifecycle